[This article has been updated and rewritten since its original publication.]

 At the bottom right, you’ll notice the default attribution settings.

-At the time of this image, the default An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. was 28-day click and 1-day view (that later changed to 7-day click).
+At the time of this image, the default An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. was 28-day click and 1-day view (it is now 7-day click and 1-day view).
 You can actually change this default by clicking on the “Edit Attribution Settings” link.

 You’ll be taken to your Reporting Settings…